jundalisay/superblist/content/en/material/principles/part-2/chapter-04b.md

 The attractive force with these manifests as gravity.
 The repulsive force manifests as the vacuum of space.

 The last type are mere spacetime particles.
-These have just enough energy to make it through to the Physical Domain.
+These manifest as empty space and have just enough energy to make it through to the Physical Domain.

 <!-- Such nodes or points exert a natural force called gravity to facilitate the coversion of aethereal ideas and feelings into physical matter and energies.  -->